akshaygulabrao/lidar-slam/README.md

 └── gt-nc-stairs.csv
 ```

-Replace the dirname on line 6 in main.py.
+Replace the filename on line 6 in main.py to the correct path of the csv file.